gtatters/ThermImageJ/Readme.md

 -   Suggestions for improvements and additions, as well as bugs or issues can be filed here: <https://github.com/gtatters/ThermImageJ/issues>

 -   Please include a sample image to help with solving issues

+-   Please star or follow this github site to keep up to date on new releases as I fix errors following further testing.